Health Indicator Report of Blood Cholesterol Screening

 U.S. Target: 82.1 percent

-How Are We Doing?The percentage of adults for Utah who have had a cholesterol check in the shows a slight but steady increase.
-The most recent estimate in 2013 indicates that 70.5% of Utah adults had at least one cholesterol screening in the past five years, rising from 68.8% in 2009 and from 69.1% in 2011.
+How Are We Doing?The percentage of Utah adults who have had a cholesterol check in the last 5 years has been increasing since 2015.
+The most recent estimate in 2019 indicates that 82.1% of Utah adults had at least one cholesterol screening in the past five years, rising from 70.3% in 2015.